cagejohnny/anonchat/docs/rules.md

 2. [prefix]join anonchannel1
 3. test message
 ```
 This is how is possible to join `anonchannel1` on server and send `test message`.
-All messages will be also translated back in PM from the channel.
+All messages will be also translated back to PM from the channel.

 **Administrators**